cloudbutton/azure-plugin/README.md

 ```
   az login
 ```
-  5. Use Cloudbutton toolkit in your Python code.
+  5. Use IBM-Pywren in your Python code.

 Note: the first time executing it will take several minutes to deploy the runtime.
 If you want to see more information about the process, you can set the log level to 'INFO'.